Sikh immigrants arriving on the SS Minnesota in Seattle | c. 1913 | Asahel Curtis | Washington State Historical Society, 1943.42.27255

 A Sikh mill worker who survived the Bellingham violence awaits a train to Canada | c.
 1907 | University of Washington Archives, UW18744

-Portrait of the renowned Sikh revolutionary, Sohan Singh Bhakna, before leaving for his voyage to Seattle | c.
+Portrait of the renowned Sikh anti-colonial revolutionary, Sohan Singh Bhakna, before leaving for his voyage to Seattle | c.
 1908 | Library of Pacific Coast Khalsa Diwan Society

 Sikh members of the anti-colonial Ghadar Party assemble at Stockton Gurdwara | c.
 1913 | Library of Pacific Coast Khalsa Diwan